Bond energy

 pop test for hydrogen

-The "pop" test which we use to identify hydrogen gas is actually a violent explosive reaction between hydrogen and oxygen gas in the air.
-The reaction is highly exothermic and forms hydrogen oxide or water vapour.
-This is shown below.
+The "pop" test which we use to identify hydrogen gas is actually a violent explosive reaction between hydrogen and oxygen gases which form hydrogen oxide or water vapour.
+The reason for the explosion is simple; the reaction is highly exothermic.
+Equations for this combustion reaction are shown below:

 Model, word and symbolic equations for reaction of hydrogen and oxygen.

-Before the reaction between hydrogen and oxygen can start all the bonds between the hydrogen and oxygen molecules in the reactants will have to be broken.
+Before the reaction between hydrogen and oxygen can start all the covalent bonds between the hydrogen and oxygen molecules in the reactants will have to be broken.
 By looking at the diagram above this should be clear, since in the reactants the hydrogen atoms oxygen atoms are NOT chemical bonded to each other.
-However in the water molecule produced during the reaction the hydrogen and oxygen atoms are now bonded to each other.
-This can only mean that before they can react with each other the chemical bonds holding the reactant molecules together; the hydrogen and oxygen molecules; must be broken.
-This is shown in the diagram below:
+However in the water molecules produced during the reaction the hydrogen and oxygen atoms are now bonded to each other.
+This can only mean that before they can react with each other the covalent bonds holding the reactant molecules together; the hydrogen and oxygen molecules; must be broken.
+This is shown in the diagram below (for more information on this visit the page on energy profile diagrams):

 Energy profile diagram showing bond breaking and bond formation during the reaction of hydrogen and oxygen to make water.

-The amount of energy needed to break the bonds in the reactants is called the bond energy.
+The amount of energy needed to break the covalent bonds in the reactants molecules is called the bond energy or bond enthalpy.
 Bond energies have been calculated for all bonds and a search of the internet or a quick look in a chemistry data book will show tables of bond energies.
 Do not try to remember any of the values for bond energies as they will always be given to you in any exam questions set.
-Bond energy data is shown below for some common bonds.
+Bond energy or bond enthalpy data is shown below for some common bonds.

 Bond Bond energy kJ/mol Bond Bond energy kJ/mol